mpostaire/.dotfiles/README.md

 - make a popup subclass wich make clicking outside hide itself

-- --> place all widgets inside a container widget. if its width is too high, collapse (windows xp or windows 10 style) or make widgets without labels / with toggleable labels, then move music widget to the right area of the wibar
+- --> place all widgets inside a container widget. if its width is too high, collapse (windows xp or windows 10 style) or make widgets without labels / with toggleable labels, or instead of width, show only x widgets and all n > x widgets are hidden tray icons count for 1 widget, then move music widget to the right area of the wibar

 - script that git pull zsh plugins when necessary (take inspiration from this [link](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins/blob/master/autoupdate.plugin.zsh))